 Frederick Bentz/Milo Thompson/Robert Rietow, Inc. Project: Summit Bluff Townhomes St. Paul, Minnesota Seven Townhouses at 378 Summit Avenue will replace a 22-room mansion which was demolished in 1957.
 Ranging in size from 2,500 to 3,350 sq. ft., the new houses are arranged in ARVID ELNESS ARCHITECTS, INC. Project: South Haven Apartments Edina, Minnesota South Haven is a 100 unit elderly housing project for low and moderate income users under the H.U.D.
 202 program.
 The siting and form of the building minimizes north facing units.
 The seven story structure has Architectural Alliance Project: Prudential Refurbishing Minneapolis, MN Architectural Alliance's interior design and architectural team began work on this refurbishing of Prudential's North Central Headquarters Office Facility in early 1981.
 (612) 871-5703 Klapste Goltz Associates, Inc.: Architects L. K. Mahal and Associates: Project Developers Project: Office, Commercial, and Parking Structure Minnetonka, MN Spectacular vistas will be offered by this 46,800 sq. ft. four-level office and commertwo sets, four houses fronting on Summit Ave and three houses fronting on Western Ave.
 All consist of three stories plus loft.
 The design has attempted to integrate the houses in large masses to affect the scale of the adjacent existing houses which are extraordinarily large.
 At the same time, the design has tried to give each house separate identity.
-(612) 332-1234 poured concrete walls and neer.
+(612) 332-1234 poured concrete walls and The sponsors and develin alliance with the Community Development Corporation of the Archdiocese of